praveensripati/learn-aws/code/ElastiCache/README.md

     1. delete-tuple.py
     1. insert-tuple.py

-1. Eeceute the below command to insert a tuple in the ElastiCache Redis Cluster.
+1. Execute the below command to insert a tuple in the ElastiCache Redis Cluster.
     >python insert-tuple-redis.py age 25

 1. Get the tuple back from the ElastiCache Redis Cluster.
 It should return 25.